-By guessing, clinicians may miss 3/4 of alcohol problemsFebruary 13th, 2013 in Addiction /
+By guessing, clinicians may miss 3/4 of alcohol problemsFebruary 13, 2013 in Medicine & Health / Addiction

 By relying on hunches rather than posing a few screening questions, primary care clinicians may be missing three-fourths of the alcohol problems in their patients, a newly released analysis shows.